elves/elvish.io/src/learn/effective-elvish.md

 values, including lists, maps and even closures, can flow in the pipeline.
 This section documents how to make the most use of pipelines.

-## Use Structured Outputs to "Return" Values
+## "Returning" Values with Structured Output

 Unlike functions in most other programming languages, Elvish commands do not have return values.
-Instead, they can write to *structured output*, which is similar to byte-based stdout, but preserves all internal structures of complex Elvish values.
-The most fundamental builtin command that does this is `put`:
+Instead, they can write to *structured output*, which is similar to the traditional byte-based stdout, but preserves all internal structures of aribitrary Elvish values.
+The most fundamental command that does this is `put`:

 ```elvish-transcript
 ~> put foo